Charlotte Amalie, U.S. Virgin Islands: Step streets

-Charlotte Amalie is renowned for its numerous historic staircases (or “step streets”), which are a unique feature of the town's architectural and cultural heritage.
-The 45 step streets, in total, date back to the Danish colonial era and were originally built to help residents and visitors navigate the steep hills of the town.
+Charlotte Amalie is renowned for its historic staircases (or “step streets”), a unique feature of its architectural and cultural heritage.
+The 45 step streets date to the Danish colonial era and were built to help residents and visitors navigate the steep hills.
 They serve as a network of pedestrian pathways connecting different levels of the hilly terrain of Charlotte Amalie.
 These "step streets", like the actual streets in Charlotte Amalie, have names that end with "Gade".
-For example, Store Taarne Gade (English: Great Tower Street) is the famed 99 Steps and Bred Gade (English: Broad Street or Wide Street) are just two of the most famous "step streets".
+For example, Store Taarne Gade (English: Great Tower Street) is the famed 99 Steps and Bred Gade (English: Broad Street or Wide Street) are two of the most famous "step streets".
 Many of the staircases remain functional and in use today, offering not only utility but also a glimpse into the town's history.
 The steps reflect the ingenuity of Danish urban planning during colonial times, allowing for the development of a town in a challenging, hilly environment.
-The historic steps are not only a functional part of the town's layout but also an enduring symbol of the architectural ingenuity and cultural legacy of Charlotte Amalie.
+The steps are a functional part of the town's layout and a symbol of the architectural ingenuity and cultural legacy of Charlotte Amalie.